(Post revised and updated on August 25th, 2021)

 Sit-stand consoles have been around for quite a few years now.
 As we see the popularity increase we can obviously see that this is a growing trend and not just a fad.
 A trend is something that solves a problem and gets stronger over time.
 A fad however is something that is popular for a short period of time and then fades out quickly.
 Case in point, this blog post.
 We are updating this post on Sit-Stand Consoles from 2019 as the trend is seemingly getting even stronger since then.

-So this is not just a trend, sit-stand consoles are here to stay for a variety of reasons.
-With growing evidence to its benefits, it’s not hard to see why they are becoming increasingly popular in control rooms around the world.
-To summarize: sit-stand consoles allow operators to adjust the height to their preference for sitting or standing positions while they work.
+So this is not just a trend; adopting sit-stand working is here to stay for a variety of reasons.
+With growing evidence of the benefits of sit-stand workstations, it’s not hard to see why they are becoming increasingly popular in control rooms around the world.
+To summarize: sit-stand workstations allow operators to adjust the height to their preference for sitting or standing positions while they work.

 In some industries, the sit-stand functionality is still relatively new.
-Over the years, its technology has improved making it more desirable by operators, supervisors, and those in control room environments vs. office furniture spaces.
+Over the years, its technology has improved making it more desirable to operators, supervisors, and those in office console vs. furniture environments.

 Here are a few immediate benefits of sit-stand consoles:

 - Adjustable to the height of the operator